 Clean the Work Area

 Clean up your brush with warm water and a paint comb, provided you are using acrylic-latex interior paint.
 Remove drop cloths and let them air-dry over a fence outside.
 Wad up plastic sheeting and throw away.
 Wait until the next day to remove the painter's tape.
-Pull straight back to cut the paint and create a line.
+Pull the tape straight back to cut the paint and create a sharp line.